Meet the Designers + Makers + Artists

 Alison Sharpe - Cup + Cloth - With a career history that established the covetable t-shirt label Trip Fontaine favoured by Mossy and fashion editors alike and later moving into textile design, the next stop was bound to be interiors.
 Alison creates products that transcend fashion and temporary trends with her debut collection for Cup + Cloth, including authentic printed African cushions and macramé hangers, delightful in colour + traditional in craft.
 Alison has also designed a joint collaboration of C + C items, a small collection of hand crafted leather accessories by a master craftsman in the Ukraine the first of further projects to come.

-Angie Kirk - Holm - Interior stylist by trade with a fashion background, a self taught designer + maker with a love of creating anything and everything from capsule clothes collections to key fobs and totes.
-In design, simplicity is key and quality rules, with the attitude ' a bag for life ' Holm leather goods are created with this in mind, to last and to live in the wardrobe for a lifetime.
+Angie Kirk - A creative in film and television with a fashion background, this designer + maker has a love of creating anything and everything from capsule clothes collections to key fobs and totes.
+In design, simplicity is key and quality rules, with the attitude ' a bag for life ' the leather goods are created with this in mind, to last and to live in the wardrobe for a lifetime.

 Copper and Solder - Creators of unique homeware pieces that have an industrial, minimal feel, perfect for modern + casual living spaces.
 Based in the Midlands, designer + maker Katie takes extra care to source quality materials to ensure a sturdy well made product.